sarahjschultz/kittengif/CONTRIBUTING.md

 We appreciate your desire to help keep kittenGIF rolling!

 We ask that contributions be made as pull requests via GitHub.

+We ask that proposed contributions be discussed in the GitHub issues, and that any conclusions from side/back-channel conversation (e.g. slack chat) be distilled in a new or existing issue. 📝

 # When Submitting a Pull Request